-On December 7, 1994, the Land Acquisition Advisory Council added the Pierce Mound Complex project to the 1995 Conservation and Recreational Lands Priority List.
-This fee-simple acquisition, sponsored by the Division of Historical Resources, consisted of approximately 559 acres, nine owners and a 1993 taxable value of \$877,311.
-The nine landowners are as follows: David Miller (Mahr), John G. Hodges, Sharon Delores Connell Shuler, Joe Lindsey, Franklin County, Alvin Pines, Christene Rhodes, ANRR Company and the City of Apalachicola.
+On December 7, 1994, LAAC added the Pierce Mound Complex project to the CARL 1995 Priority list.
+This fee-simple acquisition, sponsored by DHR, consisted of approximately 559 acres, nine owners, and a 1993 taxable value of \$877,311.
+The nine landowners are as follows: David Miller (Mahr), John G. Hodges, Sharon Delores Connell Shuler, Joe Lindsey, Franklin County, Alvin Pines, Christene Rhodes, ANRR Company, and the City of Apalachicola.
 The essential parcel to acquire is the Mahr tract.

-On June 27, 2000, the Acquisition and Restoration Council approved a fee-simple, 10-acre addition to the project boundary.
-It was sponsored by the City of Apalachicola, consisted of four owners (Roger Ingram, Apalachicola Oyster Works Inc., Douglas Gaidry and the City of Apalachicola) and had a 1999 taxable value of \$787,585.
-The addition included the Orman House, Chapman Botanical Garden (owned by the City of Apalachicola) and two other parcels.
-The historic Orman house (1 acre) has been acquired.
+On June 27, 2000, the ARC approved a fee-simple, 10-acre addition to the project boundary.
+It was sponsored by the City of Apalachicola, consisted of four owners (Roger Ingram, Apalachicola Oyster Works Inc., Douglas Gaidry, and the City of Apalachicola), and a 1999 taxable value of \$787,585.
+The addition included the Orman House, Chapman Botanical Garden (owned by the City), and two other parcels.
+The historic Orman house (1-acre) has been acquired.